mayfrost/guides/KERNEL.md

 `patch -p1 < <PATCH_FILE>`

 ### OPTION 3: Patch with zcat
-To use the uncrompressed file directly.
+* To use the uncrompressed file directly.
 `zcat <PATCH_FILE>.gz | patch -p1`

-Compile kernel with the patch now included.
+Compile the kernel with the patch now included.